Install Hyper-V Server

 Published: September 4, 2012

-Follow the steps below to install and set the initial configuration of Microsoft Hyper-V Server 2012.
+Use the following procedures to install and set the initial configuration for Microsoft Hyper-V Server 2012 R2 or Hyper-V Server 2012.

 Start the computer from the installation media.

 Click Install Now, and then accept the license terms.

 On the next screen, specify the location where you want Hyper-V Server to be installed, and then click Next.